micmejia/bible-dump/AMPC/Mark/Mark 6.md

-And He went up into the boat with them, and the wind ceased ([^v]sank to rest as if exhausted by its own beating).
+And He went up into the boat with them, and the wind ceased (sank to rest as if exhausted by its own beating).
 And they were astonished exceedingly [beyond measure],